JonathanReeve/corpus-db/README.md

 ```
 stack build
 cd src
+export ENV=dev # or ENV=prod for production
 stack runhaskell Main.hs
 ```

-At the moment, you'll probably want to check the port that Scotty is serving to, and make sure the path to the database (`db`) is correct.
-This might change soon, as I introduce development and production environments.
+The database path is hard-coded, so if you have the database elsewhere, make sure you change the path in Main.hs.